 Join Hartwood Farm for a fun season!

 The scoop is that we are a 70-acre diversified produce farm near Syracuse in Chittenango, NY.
-We grow over 50 different vegetable crops on four acres, using a mix of hand tools and tractor implements, for 165 CSA shares, a weekly farmers market, and two winter markets.
-We are Certified Naturally Grown and a NOFA-NY Farmers’ Pledge farm.
-We also have a high tunnel, a heated greenhouse, 125 laying hens, a handful of pigs, a woodlot, and hayfields.
+We grow over 50 different vegetable crops on four acres, using a mix of hand tools and tractor implements, for 175 CSA shares, a weekly farmers market, and two winter markets.
+We also have a high tunnel, a heated greenhouse, 150 laying hens, a handful of pigs, a woodlot, and hayfields.

 - This position works in all aspects of the farm, including seed starting, transplanting, weeding, field prep, irrigation, harvesting, packing shares, marketing/record-keeping, and attending markets.